-Applicants for Certification must have worked in the nursery industry for at least one year.
+Applicants for Certification must have worked in the horticulture industry for at least one year.
 Anytime thereafter, an applicant may submit the appropriate documentation and fees to take the exam at the next scheduled time.
 You do not have to be an MNLA member or an employee of an MNLA member firm in order to acquire certification by MNLA.

 CPP Certification Manual